tiiuae/scs-pki-research/doc/nitrohsm.md

   - sign_intermediate_csr.ini - sign the CSR of the Intermediate Certificate
   - sign_subordinate_csr.ini - sign the CSR of the Subordinate Certificate

-create_root_cert.ini is used to create the Root CA. Amongs others, it contains the following sections:
+create_root_cert.ini is used to create the Root CA. Among st others, it contains the following sections:

 https://github.com/tiiuae/scs-pki-research/blob/4ea9d818c62f8a0e5eada41fba0b15888651c538/nitroCA/config/create_root_cert.ini#L20-L26